 We may also collect information about the meetings held with our employees and visits to our premises.

-We will process personal information that you give to us including when you email us or contact us through various channels as follows:
+We will process personal information that you give to us, including when you email us or contact us through various channels as follows:

-• Signing up for services on our Site: when you sign up for newsletters, webinars, events or obtain services from us or when you contact us with queries or respond to our communications
+• Signing up for services on our site: when you sign up for newsletters, webinars, events or obtain services from us or when you contact us with queries or respond to our communications

 • In connection with our provision of services: if you are a client of Fideres Partners LLP you will provide us with personal information when you or the company you represent becomes a client.
 If you are not a client we may collect or receive your personal information because you are involved in one of our client’s matters.

-• Recruitment application: when you apply for a role with us you may provide us with your full name, date of birth, nationality, education and qualification details, your gender, your CV, photograph, passport details, marital status, home address and home telephone number, mobile telephone number and other details set out in your application
+• Recruitment: when you apply for a role with us, or as part of the onboarding process, you may be asked to provide us with your full name, date of birth, nationality, education and qualification details, past employment history, opinions from third parties about you, your gender, your CV, social security information, photograph, passport details, marital status, home address and home telephone number, mobile telephone number and other details set out in your application.

-If you apply for a position with us we may collect personal information relating to past employment, qualifications and education, opinions from third parties about you, past employment history and other details about you, which will be provided to us by a third party that provides background screening services to us.
-If we collect or receive your personal information in the context of our provision of services we might receive information from third parties such as your employer, other parties relevant to the services we are providing (e.g. counterparties in transactions) and others such as regulators and authorities.
-That information could include your name, contact details, employment details and other information relevant to the services that we are providing to our client.
+• a third-party source with whom you have had dealings, such as a government agency, a credit reporting agency, or, if you apply for a position with us, from your previous employers or a third party that provides background screening services to us.
+If we collect or receive your personal information, we might receive information from third parties such as your employer, other parties relevant to the services we are providing (e.g. counterparties in transactions) and others such as regulators and authorities.

 • to provide services to the relevant client